Ahmed Hegazi: West Bromwich Albion

 On 17 July 2017, Hegazi joined Premier League side West Bromwich Albion on loan from Al Ahly until the end of the 2017–18 season, with Albion holding an option to trigger a permanent transfer.
 Hegazi made his Premier League debut for West Brom on 12 August, scoring a headed goal in a 1–0 win against AFC Bournemouth and winning the man of the match award.

 In the following match he received the award for the second time in a row, as West Brom defeated hosts Burnley and made their best start to a top flight campaign since the 1978–79 season.

-On 18 December 2017, West Brom exercised the option to sign Hegazi permanently, however he could not help save the club from relegation, ending their eight year stay in the Premier League.

-Hegazi made 38 league appearances in the 2018/19 season and scored his only goal in a 2-1 win away at Swansea.
+On 18 December 2017, West Brom exercised the option to sign Hegazi permanently, however he could not help save the club from relegation, ending their eight-year stay in the Premier League.
+Hegazi made 38 league appearances in the 2018/19 season and scored his only goal in a 2–1 win away at Swansea.
 West Brom went on to lose to local rivals Aston Villa in the Championship play-off semi final.
 In July 2019, after undergoing ankle surgery, it was announced that he would miss the first few weeks of the 2019–20 season.